davidsmakerworks/ai-artist/README.md

 ## Technologies used
 - OpenAI GPT Image 1, Stability AI SDXL, Stability AI Stable Image, or Fal.ai to generate images
-- OpenAI GPT Chat Completion, Anthropic Claude, or OpenRouter to generate verses and daydream image prompts, and to choose the best verse from multiple options if the critic is enabled.
+- OpenAI GPT Chat Completion, Anthropic Claude, or OpenRouter (native SDK) to generate verses and daydream image prompts, and to choose the best verse from multiple options if the critic is enabled.
 - OpenAI Whisper API to transcribe speech.
 - Azure Speech API to convert text to speech